 PCIe tunneling is not presently supported.
 MIPI A-PHY is highly asymmetric, with high bandwidth in one direction and low bandwidth in the other (i.e., 16 Gbps in one direction and 100Mbs in the other for A-PHY v1.0).

 With STQ /HSD dual lanes, yes.
-This is now being developed with A-PHY v1.1, and even higher speeds will be addressed in future releases using similar cabling.
+This is now available with A-PHY v1.1, and even higher speeds will be addressed in future releases using similar cabling.

 Startup time is up to 100ms.